staff0rd/github-follow-extension/readme.md

 This extension currently:

-- adds a _File moved_ line and _Folow_ button to Comit histories cut short by file movement and;
+- adds a _File moved_ line and _Follow_ button to Commit histories cut short by file movement and;
 - changes the _View_ button into _Left_ and _Right_ buttons on diffs that are file movements.

 <h4>Commit History</h4>